bhargavchebolu/Comsumer-goods-sql-project/README.md

-# Comsumer goods sql challenge project
+# Consumer goods sql challenge project

 This project is part of Codebasics Resume Project Challenge.